PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 19:06:29
+Last updated: 2024-04-02 19:07:03
-Random Quote: Wisdom is oftentimes nearer when we stoop than when we soar. - William Wordsworth
+Random Quote: In the end we retain from our studies only that which we practically apply. - Johann Wolfgang von Goethe